rahul-gharat/dronahq-docs/docs-agents/getting-started/share-and-access-overview/private-access.md

 When your agent's access is set to **Private**, it is not accessible to the public.
-Only users you explicitly grant access to — either by invite or via a verified JWT — can open and interact with it.
+Only users you explicitly grant access to, either by invite or via a verified JWT, can open and interact with it.

 <figure>
   <Thumbnail src="/img/agent-share-access/private-access.png" alt="Diagram of Secure Embed Sharing" width='100%'/>